-Management has set up a policy to require group companies to manage their foreign exchange risk against their functional currency by using forward contracts, translated with group treasury.
+Management has set up a policy to require group companies to manage their foreign exchange risk against their functional currency by using forward contracts.
 The functional currency of the entity should primarily be determined with reference to the primary economic environment in which an entity operates and this will normally be the one in which it primarily generates and expends cash.